Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 General Manager, Leem Philippe Lamoureux

-During this session, the European Commission gave an overview of how the European Health Emergency Preparedness and Response Agency (HERA) was established in September 2021, and how it will strengthen the existing European Center for Disease Prevention and Control (ECDC).
+During this session, the European Health Emergency Preparedness and Response Authority (HERA), established by the European Commission in September 2021, was described and outlined, as well as the strengthening of the existing European Center for Disease Prevention and Control (ECDC).
 He also introduced the Trips Waiver for the COVID-19 vaccine, which has been difficult to negotiate because the French government supports both patent protection and technology transfer, although Leem has expressed its opposition.

 Future Pandemic Preparedness in Japan